Mental Health Marketing Expert Services $799

 2. Using Social Media to promote telehealth to current and potential patients.

 Social media continues to be a great resource to connect with current and potential patients.
 Providers should use social media to announce the availability of telehealth periodically throughout the year.
 Promoting it every day will likely not produce good results and alienate followers.
 Since not all followers will see a posted item on social media feeds, promoting it once every week or two will probably be an excellent rate to aim for when posting.
 In terms of what to post, a mental health provider can post links for more information about telehealth and showing patients how to schedule a session.
 If possible, videos and pictures of telehealth in action will likely get more engagement than just text posts or links to more information.
-Just be careful that you do not share any health information of any patients to remain HIPPA compliant.
+Just be careful that you do not share any health information of any patients to remain HIPAA compliant.

 Another advantage to using social media is that their powerful advertising platforms are also accessible.
 The audience a mental health provider is advertising to on social media will not be as large as it would be with PPC ads.
 However, there are more targeting options available.
 As with PPC Ads, you can target an area by radius from a location or zip code.
 With social media ads, you can also often target by age, gender, and interests.
 These attributes will narrow down a target audience significantly, but those who remain, if used correctly, will be a valuable target audience.